Published on in Health Tip of the Week

 “Sleep affects every aspect of a child’s well-being,” explains Jodi Mindell, PhD, Associate Director of the Sleep Center at Children’s Hospital of Philadelphia (CHOP).
 She details the key ways in which sleep shortages are harmful to children.

 Young children with sleep shortages can be overactive and disobedient.
 They can become withdrawn and depressed.
-Sleep-deprived teens are more likely to engage in risky behaviors – which may especially be a concern after months of stay-at-home orders due to COVID-19.
+Sleep-deprived teens are more likely to engage in risky behaviors – which may especially be a concern given the impact of the pandemic on many teens’ mental and emotional health..

 Children’s attention, concentration, memory, problem-solving and decision-making skills all decrease with lack of sufficient sleep.
 “A child’s primary job is to do well in school and continue learning,” says Mindell.
 Even in summertime, children are learning every day, just in a different way than during the school year.
 As parents, we do them a disservice if we don’t hold them to healthy sleep schedules.
 For teens, a lack of sleep can have a profound effect on their decision-making skills and willingness to participate in unsafe activities.

 Studies show an association between insufficient sleep and obesity.
 Poor sleep is also linked with the likelihood of developing diabetes and, over a longer term, with heart problems.
-Studies in adults find an association between sleep and immune response.
-We do not know if insufficient sleep is associated with an increased risk of COVID-19, but it doesn’t hurt to get enough sleep just in case.
+On the contrary, studies in adults find an association between sleep and immune response.

 Injury from accidents